TabeaSchoeler/TS2021_UKBBweighting/README.md

 </br>

-# Tutorial2: How to run weighted genome-wide association tests (in LDAK)
+# Tutorial 2: How to run weighted genome-wide association tests (in LDAK)

 - For a practical tutorial illustrating how weighted GWA can be performed using toy data, see [here](https://tabeaschoeler.github.io/TS2021_UKBBweighting/wGWA.html)